AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 **Example usage**

 For example, agencies want to maintain full control of the content and someone overlooking the content must have access to all content.
-At the same time, content creators in agencies must have access to their own content only, and in some cases, access to someone else’s content.
+At the same time, content creators in agencies must have access to their own content only, and in some cases, access to someone else's content.

 Content library with existing content (i.e. content uploaded before configuring Content folders) gets defined as **Public folder**.
 This folder cannot be retired or deleted.
 Content that is part of Public folder is accessible to all types of authors.
 Once Content Folders are configured, standard authors and custom authors should select the folder where the content should be placed, while uploading new content.

 >[!NOTE]
 >
 >Public folder and private folders are mutually exclusive.
-This means that content **cannot **be associated with Public folder and private folder at the same time.
-It can either be associated to Public folder, **or **it can be associated with one or more private folders at any point of time.
+This means that content **cannot** be associated with Public folder and private folder at the same time.
+It can either be associated to Public folder, **or** it can be associated with one or more private folders at any point of time.

 When you add a content, you can choose the folder where the content will reside.